solislemuslab/IntBio-NitFix/comparing_trees/report/analysis_report_10_genes_consensus50.md

 than expected if genus labels were randomly placed on the same tree?
 ```

 This is a group-level test.
-It gives one p-value for the whole group, not one p-value for each sample.
+It gives one p-value for the whole group, **not one p-value for each sample**.

 ### Package, Function, Input, And Output